BNV Network Membership

 The Brave New Voices Network Initiative (“BNVI”) is a seven-year initiative, dedicated to building a sustainable field of nonprofit organizations and programs throughout the United States that intersect arts education, and youth development practices with a deep focus on long-term civic engagement and public presentation.
 The initiative provides general operating support, training and other types of technical assistance, peer learning exchanges, and digital support and visibility to programs and organizations nationwide.
 The project is eligible to youth programs and organizations that specifically focus on providing writing and performance opportunities to youth ages 13-24.

-Youth Speaks is currently presenting a 7-month Institute for Emerging Organizations.
+In early 2017, Youth Speaks presented a 7-month Institute for Emerging Organizations.
 The participants who were selected each represent a nonprofit organization that has been in formal operation for at least two years and has an annual operating budget of less than $500,000.
 In January, these 14 participants traveled to Houston, Texas, for a two-day professional development Intensive.
-To follow and complement that experience, they will be engaged in virtual training activities leading up to the 2017 Brave New Voices Festival, designed to advance their growth as leaders in the field while also boosting the capacity of their organizations.
+To follow and complement that experience, they were engaged in virtual training activities leading up to the 2017 Brave New Voices Festival, designed to advance their growth as leaders in the field while also boosting the capacity of their organizations.

 As a core component of the BNV Network Initiative, Youth Speaks launched our inaugural Leadership Cohort in January 2015.
 Over a three-year period, select organizations from around the country will receive targeted investments in their organizational development and sustainability, including cash grants ranging between $25,000 and $100,000 annually, ongoing capacity-building training, online and in-person, as well as Future Corps staffing support in years two and three of this initiative.